isomerpages/moe-presbyterianhigh/_cca/Clubs and Societies/Audio Engineering.md

 </div>
 <p>The Audio Engineering Club aims to cultivate students’ skills in audio
 reinforcement for live concerts and emerging technologies in New Media.
-It provides valuable&nbsp; hands-on learning opportunities for students to sharpen their communication and leadership skills.
+It provides valuable hands-on learning opportunities for students to sharpen their communication and leadership skills.
 Comprising a dedicated group of students, the club also serves the school diligently and responsibly in various events and programmes throughout the year.
 By extending their support during school events, the club inculcates values and builds character and resilience in students.</p>